 Roasted Green Beans

 I am in love with this new custom wooden sign (harpergrayce.com) above our dining room buffet.
 We just got it a few weeks ago, and it says it all, “Gather Here With Grateful Hearts.”
 That’s what truly means the most to me.
-People gathering and sharing a special meal.
+People gathering to share a special meal.